Single-particle limit of a topological edge state in a locally resonant band gap: Results

 \subsection{Disorder analysis and tuned boundaries}

-Having established the existence of the SPM at $\delta = \delta_s$, we now address two practical questions: (i)~how robust is this extreme localization to structural disorder, and (ii)~can the single-particle confinement be extended from an isolated fine-tuned point to a continuous parameter range?
-These questions are critical for any experimental realization, where structural imperfections are unavoidable and fine-tuning a single operating point may be impractical.
-We address both through a combination of disorder analysis and a boundary-tuning strategy, showing that the latter not only broadens the SPM to a finite parameter window but also enhances its robustness against random perturbations.
+Having established the SPM at $\delta = \delta_s$, we now address two practical questions: (i)~how robust is this extreme localization to structural disorder, and (ii)~can the single-particle confinement be extended from an isolated fine-tuned point to a continuous parameter range?
+These questions are central to any experimental realization: although the bulk topology guarantees the edge mode, the IPR$=1$ confinement requires matching its frequency to $K_{1,\text{eff}}=0$, so it is sensitive to detuning by the imperfections present in any real structure.
+We address both through a disorder analysis and a boundary-tuning strategy, showing that boundary tuning not only broadens the SPM into a finite parameter window but also improves its resilience to random perturbations by spectrally isolating the mode from the bulk bands.

-To assess the robustness of the SPM, we introduce random disorder into the system.
-We assign independent random variations to every stiffness element in the finite chain ($K_1$, $K_2$, and $k_3$) according to the following scheme:
+We first assess the effect of random disorder on the SPM, assigning independent random variations to every stiffness element in the finite chain ($K_1$, $K_2$, and $k_3$) according to the following scheme:

-where $K_r^{(\cdot,j)}$ are random numbers drawn from a uniform distribution over the interval $(-K, K)$, and $\Delta \in [0, 1)$ represents the disorder strength (e.g., $\Delta=0.1$ corresponds to 10\% disorder).
+where $K_r^{(\cdot,j)}$ are random numbers drawn from a uniform distribution over the interval $(-K, K)$, and $\Delta \in [0, 1)$ represents the disorder strength (\textit{e.g.}, $\Delta=0.1$ corresponds to 10\% disorder).

 Figure~\ref{fig:disorder} presents a comparative study of localization, quantified by the IPR, across different configurations.
-Figure~\ref{fig:disorder}(a) serves as the reference case (no disorder), showing the sharp peak in IPR reaching exactly unity at $\delta=\delta_s$ {for mode numbers $60$ and $61$ (where the modes are arranged in an ascending order of eigen-frequencies}).
+Figure~\ref{fig:disorder}(a) serves as the reference case (no disorder), showing the sharp peak in IPR reaching exactly unity at $\delta=\delta_s$ {for mode numbers $60$ and $61$ (where the modes are arranged in an ascending order of eigenfrequencies}).
 When 10\% disorder is introduced [Fig.~\ref{fig:disorder}(b)], the translational symmetry is broken, and the eigenfrequencies of the edge modes scatter around the theoretical prediction.
 While the perfect IPR=1 condition is perturbed, the edge mode shows a degree of intrinsic robustness as it retains high localization values near $\delta_s$.